io-fault/python/time/documentation/usage.rst

 Eternal Measures and Points
 ===========================

-`rhythm` defines eternal units of time.
+`rhythm` defines eternal units of time that are of Indefinite periods.
 These units are used to define the very beginning, the current, and the very end of time: :py:obj:`.lib.Genesis`, :py:obj:`.lib.Present`, :py:obj:`.lib.Never`.
 These points in time are ambiguous and have simple rules when used with finite points in time.
 Never is a point in the future that is greater than